New to Self-Defense? Start Here!

 There are so many choices to make and things to consider when you make the decision that you’re ready to train.
 We even wrote a whole article on How To Pick A Self-Defense School: Adults and Kids.
 If you’re in the market for realistic, practical, and effective self-defense training, we recommend training in a Krav Maga-based system.

 There are many different factors to consider when shopping around for a training location (we cover them in our article), but the single best piece of advice we can give you is to find an instructor or school that makes you feel safe, welcome, encouraged, and supported.

 Interested in training with us?
-Click here to check out how you can book us for a customized event, or attend our annual I Am Power Retreat.
-We’d love to work with you and your community.
+Check out how you can book us for a customized safety event for your community.